Best Lotion for Black Skin (2026 Guide)

 4) AmLactin Daily 12% Lactic Acid — Targeted smoother (use a few nights/wk)

-A classic for dark, dull elbows and knees or bumpy areas.
-Lactic acid is both an exfoliant and humectant, helping skin look more even and feel baby-soft.
-Use 3–4 nights a week on target zones; follow with your regular lotion.
+A classic pick for rough, dull elbows and knees or bumpy texture.
+Lactic acid works as both an exfoliant and humectant, helping skin feel smoother and look more even over time.
+Use it 3–4 nights a week on targeted areas, then follow with your regular lotion if you need extra comfort.

-Cons: sun sensitivity on treated areas — use SPF if they’ll be exposed
+Cons: can increase sun sensitivity on treated areas—use SPF when skin will be exposed

 We may earn a small referral fee